awsdocs/aws-config-developer-guide/doc_source/emr-master-no-public-ip.md

 # emr\-master\-no\-public\-ip<a name="emr-master-no-public-ip"></a>

-Checks whether Amazon Elastic MapReduce \(EMR\) clusters' master nodes have public IPs\.
+Checks if Amazon Elastic MapReduce \(EMR\) clusters' master nodes have public IPs\.
 The rule is NON\_COMPLIANT if the master node has a public IP\.

+**Note**
+This rule checks clusters that are in RUNNING or WAITING state\.

 **Identifier:** EMR\_MASTER\_NO\_PUBLIC\_IP